abcnorio/R-largenum-integration/README.md

 ```
 source("brobdingnag.integral.r")
-[...use as always but add .brob to the name of the function call - see above]
+[...use as always but add .brob to the name of the function call and use a function that gives out a Brobdingnag object as input for the integration function]
 ```

 e.g.